anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 ### 3.2.1 Container Compute Services

-The primary interface between the Physical / Virtual Infrastructure and any container-relevant components is the Container Host Operating System.
+The primary interface between the Physical / Virtual Infrastructure and any container-relevant components is the Kubernetes Node Operating System.
 This is the OS within which the container runtime exists, and within which the containers run (and therefore, the OS whose kernel is shared by the referenced containers).
 This is shown in Figure 3-1 below.

 <p align="center"><img src="../figures/ch03_hostOS.png" alt="Kubernetes Host
-Operating System" Title="Kubernetes Container Host Operating System" width="65%"/></p>
+Operating System" Title="Kubernetes Node Operating System" width="65%"/></p>
-<p align="center"><b>Figure 3-1:</b> Kubernetes Container Host Operating System</p>
+<p align="center"><b>Figure 3-1:</b> Kubernetes Node Operating System</p>

-The Container Host OS (as with any OS) consists of two main  components:
+The Kubernetes Node OS (as with any OS) consists of two main  components:
 - Kernel space
 - User space